Every thought leader needs a book

 What they need is a plan and a guide—someone who has traveled

-from idea to a bestseller list before.
+from idea to bestseller before.

 Our process helps you . . .